Kaion-Official/shell-basics/README.md

 # shell-basics

-- A small repo dedicated to helping those learning bash.
+- A small repo dedicated to helping those learning BASH 🔨
+-
 - To download specific folders of this repository, click [here](https://download-directory.github.io/)

 - To jump to the introduction and a little suprise, click [here](https://github.com/Kaion-Official/shell-basics/blob/main/Introduction/Intro.md)